 - People may get skin rashes from the aluminum compounds in some underarm antiperspirants.

 Hard Anodized Aluminum Cookware and My Recommendation

-If you are not concerned with aluminum toxicity, or use anodized aluminum cookware with other cookware materials, anodized aluminum cookware is fine to use.
-However, if part of your normal health routine is to minimize your exposure to metals, or you sometimes do a heavy metal detox diet, I recommend avoiding hard anodized aluminum cookware.
+I recommend you to avoid hard anodized aluminum cookware.
 The issue is not about the small single dose.
 It is about the cumulative effect it can have.
 Just like eating a single chocolate bar is not going to cause a serious disease.
 However, 3-6 chocolate bars a day every day, will have an impact on your body.
 If most meals are cooked with anodized aluminum frypans, saute pans, sauce pans, and stockpots, the cumulative effect, along with the aluminum you already get from other items in our environment, may cause a health issue.

 In this article, I offered information about how common aluminum is in our environment, and how dangerous it can be if too much accumulates in our body.
 By itself, the aluminum leached from a single cooking with anodized aluminum cookware is not harmful.
 The caution is in the accumulation of aluminum not only from cookware, but also from other sources already in our environment and other products we may consume.